-Our long-term debt consists of our obligations and the obligations of our four special purpose subsidiaries that have issued transition and system restoration bonds.
+Our long-term debt consists of our obligations and the obligations of our subsidiaries including transition and system restoration bonds issued by wholly-owned subsidiaries.

-As of December 31, 2014, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.5 billion, of which \$464 million is not reflected in our consolidated financial statements.
-Of the \$464 million, \$408 million collateralized debt of CenterPoint Energy and is not reflected because of the contingent nature of the obligations and \$56 million collateralized pollution control bonds that we hold for future remarketing.
-CenterPoint Energy held \$290 million of its collateralized debt for future remarketing.
+As of December 31, 2015, our outstanding first mortgage bonds and general mortgage bonds aggregated approximately \$2.2 billion, of which \$174 million is not reflected in our consolidated financial statements.
+Of the \$174 million, \$118 million collateralized debt of CenterPoint Energy and is not reflected because of the contingent nature of the obligations and \$56 million collateralized pollution control bonds that we hold for future remarketing.

 The lien of the general mortgage indenture is junior to that of the mortgage pursuant to which the first mortgage bonds are issued.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$3.9 billion of additional general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2014.
+Approximately \$4.2 billion of additional general mortgage bonds could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2015.
 We have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.

-At December 31, 2014, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.
-Amounts are expressed in millions.
+At December 31, 2015, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.

-Company egate Principal nt Outstanding
+Company te Principal Outstanding

+(in r nillions)

-Bond Company II \$ 910
+Bond Company II \$ 753

-Bond Company III 277
+Bond Company III 233

-Restoration Bond Company 463
+Bond Company IV 1,273

-Bond Company IV 1,396
+Restoration Bond Company 415

-Total \$ 3,046
+Total \$ 2,674

 The transition bonds and system restoration bonds are paid through the imposition of "transition" or "system restoration" charges, as defined in the Texas Public Utility Regulatory Act, which are irrevocable, non-bypassable charges payable by most of our retail electric customers to the bond company subsidiaries in order to provide recovery of authorized qualified costs.
-The transition and system restoration bonds are reported as our long-term debt, although the holders of these bonds have no recourse to any of our assets or revenues, and our creditors have no recourse to any assets or revenues (including, without limitation, the transition or system restoration charges) of the bond companies.
-We have no payment obligations with respect to the transition and system restoration bonds except to remit collections of transition and system restoration charges as set forth in servicing agreements between us and the bond companies and in an intercreditor agreement among us, the bond companies and other parties.
+The transition and system restoration bonds are reported as our long-term debt, although the holders of these bonds have no recourse to any of our assets or revenues, and our creditors have no recourse to any assets or revenues (including, without limitation, the transition or system restoration charges) of the Bond Companies.
+We have no payment obligations with respect to the transition and system restoration bonds except to remit collections of transition and system restoration charges as set forth in servicing agreements between us and the Bond Companies and in an intercreditor agreement among us, the Bond Companies and other parties.